- Sakai Release Practices – main document, needs updating.

 - Next Release

-- Sakai 2.5.0 is tentatively scheduled for release on 01 November 2007, however, there is on-going discussion of slowing the pace of Sakai releases down from every six months to once a year after this.
+- Sakai 2.5.0 is tentatively scheduled for Code Freeze on 15 September 2007 and release 01 November 2007, however, there is on-going discussion of slowing the pace of Sakai releases down from every six months to once a year.

 - Past Major Releases

 - Sakai 2.4.0 release site (Sakai 2.4.x Maintenance Branch)

 - Sakai 2.3.0 release site (Sakai 2.3.x Maintenance Branch)